1997 NHL entry draft

-The 1997 NHL entry draft was the 35th NHL entry draft.
-It was held at the Civic Arena in Pittsburgh, Pennsylvania, on June 21, 1997.
+The 1997 NHL entry draft was the 35th draft for the National Hockey League.
+It was held at the Civic Arena in Pittsburgh on June 21, 1997.

 The last active player from the 1997 draft class was Joe Thornton, who played his last NHL game in the 2021–22 season.

 Selections by round

 Club teams are located in North America unless otherwise noted.